telerik/ajax-docs/api/server/Telerik.Web.UI/RadInputControl.md

                 the ReadOnly property.The value of this property, when set, can be saved automatically to a resource file by using a designer tool.

-###  ValidationText `String`

-Gets the validation text which is used when validation of the  fails.

-###  DisplayText `String`
+###  ToolTip `String`

-Gets or sets the display text which allows you to set the display value from the Server to a
+Gets or sets the text displayed when the mouse pointer hovers over the
-            different value the actual value.
-Similar to the empty message, but shown even if the input is not empty.
-            This text will be cleared once the user changes the input value.
+            Web server control.

 ###  ValidationGroup `String`